 You don’t want to be in the theme park and squinting all day.

 Personally, I like to purchase more affordable sunglasses in case they get lost, which seems inevitable.
 My family has had a good experience with Merry’s, which are unisex and polarized and usually under $20 on Amazon.

 2. Cheap ponchos

 Summer pop-up storms are a thing, especially in places like Busch Gardens where the Florida weather all but mandates afternoon storms.
 Typically your Wal-Mart, Target or dollar stores will carry a perfectly acceptable light poncho capable of handling a pop-up storm for a dollar or two.
-They come tightly folded and are quite light to carry.
+They also come tightly folded and are quite light to carry.

 Keep in mind, inside places like Universal Orlando Resort, ponchos are treated as if they are made of gold and cost accordingly.
 Try to avoid buying ponchos in the park if at all possible.
 Of course, if heavier rain is expected, you may want actual rain jackets, but that is a weather-specific packing situation, not one of your typical amusement park essentials.
 You can get a 5-pack for the whole family for $12.99 on Amazon.

 1. Autograph book

 If your family enjoys character meet and greets, consider bringing an autograph book with you.
 While you can buy one in the park, you’re likely to find one for a lot less money if you purchase one online before your trip.
 This Mickey autograph book is under $10 on Amazon.

 As you make your plans, remember to check Tripster for discounts on packages and tickets when planning your Orlando theme park vacation.